S3 Connector¶

 S3 file URI¶

-Use the full S3 File URI and wildcards to select files.
-The file extension is required.
+Use the full S3 File URI and wildcards to select multiple files.

 The S3 Connector supports the following wildcard patterns: